Are you doing a gutters project?

 Sealing Larger Holes

 When dealing with larger holes in the gutters of your roofing system, you’ll want to patch the problem area with metal flashing.
 Clean out the area several inches around the hole thoroughly with a stiff wire brush, so that the roofing cement can adhere properly.
-Then, take the roll of flashing material, preferably made from the same metal as your gutters to prevent corrosion, and cut to size so it is a couple inches wider and longer than the hole.
+Then, take the roll of flashing material, preferably made from the same metal as your gutters to prevent corrosion, and cut to size so it is a couple of inches wider and longer than the hole.
 Set the patch in place on the inside of the gutter, and seal it in two different locations.

 First, put roofing cement under the patch and press it firmly in place to lock it into position and to keep debris from running under the patch.
 Then, put a line of roofing cement over top of each of the outside seams of the flashing patch, and use the putty knife to feather the cement.
 Use the cement to create a ramp that is flush with the gutter on one end, and goes up over the patch and then down flush with the gutter once again.
 The water and debris should flow over the patch freely without catching or running underneath it.